On Integrating Resilience and Human Oversight into LLM-Assisted Modeling Workflows for Digital Twins: Design Principles and IR Choice

 This representation is approximately 5 lines regardless of grid size, versus 50,000+ lines for enumerative netlists.
 The loop-based structure mirrors regularity in the natural language description, reducing hallucination opportunities while remaining readable.
 This principle is not unique to Python.
 Hardware description languages (VHDL, Verilog) provide \texttt{generate} statements and parameterized modules precisely to enable compact specification of regular structures, reducing human error.
 This becomes even more critical when the generator is an LLM prone to inconsistencies.

 Python is well-suited as a density-preserving IR because it provides native support for loops and comprehensions (enabling compact expression of regular topologies), a class system supporting hierarchical organization, high readability when constrained to component instantiation patterns, strong LLM code-generation capabilities (Python is heavily represented in training corpora), and natural alignment with FactorySimPy (which is Python-based).
-Our empirical evaluation (Section~\ref{sec:results}) demonstrates that the hallucination errors accumulate in proportion to the size of the LLM's output, which inturn depends on the choice of the IR.
+Our empirical evaluation (Section~\ref{sec:results}) demonstrates that the hallucination errors accumulate in proportion to the size of the LLM's output, which in turn depends on the choice of the IR.
 We observed that transition from netlist to Python IR substantially reduced hallucination error counts across models of varying complexity.
+Beyond the benchmark set, we have used FactoryFlow to generate hierarchical manufacturing lines with regular structures containing more than 10000 components.
+The generated IR remains a few tens of lines in these cases, and the natural-language descriptions and FactoryFlow-generated models are available in the GitHub repository.